movintracks/cordova-plugin/README.md

 - If you would like to use Twitter, add your own Twitter keys to `assets/oauth_consumer.properties`.

-### Required changes for iOS
+## Required changes for iOS
 - Open Xcode project and go to AppDelegate.m
 - Add `#import "AppDelegate+Movintracks.h"`
 - Add to `didReceiveLocalNotification` method:

 		[self.movintracks applicationDidReceiveLocalNotification:notification];

+- In your .plist create a key called **FacebookAppID** with a string value.
+If you don't want to use Facebook actions, leave the value empty.

-#### Optional changes for iOS
+## Optional changes for iOS
 If code in the client app calls directly components in libraries used by the Movintracks SDK (e.g. AFNetworking, NSData+MD5Digest, MWFeedParser), open the xcode project and import manually their header files included in `sdk-ios/include/ExternalLibs`.

+## Using social actions with Facebook
+If you want to use social actions with Facebook, you will need to install a Facebook Plugin that it uses Facebook's SDK v4.4.
+Movintracks SDK requires **user_likes** permission for Follow social profile action and **publish_actions** for Post social message action.

+## Troubleshooting
+**Post an image to a social profile** action is disabled in Cordova plugin.